dvirla/Balancing_Textual_Datasets/README.md

 **<ins>EDA:</ins>** Since the dataset is composed of 147 classes and more than 1.7 million records, we chose to focus on 10 classes:
 * 5 of the most frequent classes.
-* 5 of the least frequent classe s among those that have more than 1K records.
+* 5 of the least frequent classes among those that have more than 1K records.

-**We can see the huge imbalance in the following image:**
+**We can see the huge imbalance in the following image(Notice the log scale):**

 ![Industries Volumes](Images/IndustriesVolumes.png "Industries Volumes")
 <br>